All Episodes

 I've never heard of this kind of degree of federal oversight.

-And here, the Trump administration doesn't have to go defend it in front of a court.
+And here the Trump administration doesn't have to go defend it in front of a court.

 Why?

-Because Columbia has agreed to it.
+Because Columbia's agreed to it.

-Treaties sometimes can kind of fall apart.
+between the Trump administration and Columbia, at least for now, treaties sometimes can kind of fall apart.

 But the Columbia approach, as I say, is moderate resistance followed by negotiated settlement.